Must Reads if You’ve Ever Dreamt About Moving Abroad…

 Real Tony Robbins stuff that I kind of live for!

-When I was in my 20s, I read books like Think and Grow Rich by Napoleon Hill and How to Win Friends and Influence People by Dale Carnegie.
+In my 20s, I read books like Think and Grow Rich by Napoleon Hill and How to Win Friends and Influence People by Dale Carnegie.
 I like to think these authors gave me the confidence to try new things and the drive to keep growing.

-Maybe it’s worry, fear, kids, a long list of questions or the lack of belief that living abroad is for you.
+Maybe it’s worry, kids, a long list of questions or the lack of belief that living abroad is for you.
 Whatever’s keeping you from changing the trajectory of your life, maybe a mindset shift is the kick you need.

+Rather than scour the internet in search of answers, crack open one of these recommended reads.
 Perhaps they’ll open your mind to the possibilities and give you a new perspective.

 It’s entertaining, funny and real.
 Yes of course, there are headaches and hiccups along the way, which the author isn’t afraid to share.
-But McCann’s stories will bring a smile to your face and push anyone thinking about moving abroad to just DO IT!
+McCann’s stories will bring a smile to your face and push anyone thinking about moving abroad to just DO IT!

 You either love her or you hate her on the American reality show Real Housewives of New York City.
 I happen to adore this witty, sarcastic lunatic of a business mogul.
 Her tell-it-like-it-is approach is so refreshing and she holds nothing back when it comes to facing obstacles and eliminating excuses.